Anxiety (Worry)

 1 slow, deep breath

-When you feel calmer CHOOSE: whether the thought/s is helpful or unhelpful:
+When your child feels calmer help them to CHOOSE: whether the thought/s that made them anxious are helpful or unhelpful:

 pic 2-page-001 (1).jpg